Case Brief Memorandum

 Galloway v.
 Galloway, 622 S.E.2d 267 (Va.
 Ct.
 App.
 2005)

 The two parties were married for 17 years with Mr. Galloway working for civil service while Mrs. Galloway was a nurse.
 Mr. Galloway later started his own heating company and was soon joined by Mrs. Galloway 5 years later.
-They later executed an agreement involving division of their assets following their separation.
+They later executed an agreement involving dividing their assets following their separation.
 The agreement had allocated 94% of the marital property to Mr. Galloway.
-Mrs. Galloway had declined to hire a lawyer to help in discussing the settlement agreement despite being advised to do so.
+Despite being advised to do so, Mrs. Galloway had declined to hire a lawyer to help discuss the settlement agreement.

-The court held that although the agreement was not fair, it was valid because Mrs. Galloway was of sound mind when she signed the agreement without consulting a lawyer.
+The court held that although the agreement was not fair, it was valid because Mrs. Galloway was of sound mind when she signed it without consulting a lawyer.
 The judges did not find fraud or duress like in the Derby vs. Derby case.
 They determined that the only indication of unconscionability was the inequality in the agreement.
 There was no evidence of undue influence or duress.
-Rather, the agreement was reached upon due to unwise decision by Mrs. Galloway.
-The case was not extreme to an extent of justifying relief.
-As such, Mrs. Galloway made a bad bargain whereas Mr. Galloway did not affect her decision.
+Rather, the agreement was reached due to an unwise decision by Mrs. Galloway.
+The case was not extreme to the extent of justifying relief.
+As such, Mrs. Galloway made a bad bargain, but Mr. Galloway did not affect her decision.

 Jesse v.
 Smith, 278 S.E.
 2d 793 (Va.
 1981)

 The material facts regarding the oral agreement between the two could not be established clearly.
 The court ruled that the contract was not enforceable under public policy.
 The judge also noted that the labor price was exorbitant.
 Adequacy of consideration was used to determine the unconscionability of the agreement.
-Although there was evidence of gross disparity between the charged price and the reasonable price for the work done, there was no evidence that any of the parties entered into the agreement as a result of duress or was forced by another party.
-The parties were capable of determining the enforceability of the contract they were entering to.
+Although there was evidence of gross disparity between the charged price and the reasonable price for the work done, there was no evidence that any of the parties entered into the agreement due to duress or was forced by another party.
+The parties could determine the enforceability of the contract they were entering into.

 Chaplain v.
 Chaplain, 682 S.E.
 2d 108 (Va.
 Ct.
 App.
 2009)

 The test of gross disparity is applied differently but its definition remains essentially the same.
-In all cases the judges are looking for evidence of a discrepancy of value in the conscience of individuals.
-The test of lack of bargaining power and exploitation of a perceived weakness in on party is taken into consideration to determine the unconscionability of a case (Knapp, 2009).
-It is clear that the unconscionability doctrines applied in Virginia courts are similar, even though they might not be identical.
+In all cases, the judges are looking for evidence of a discrepancy of value in the conscience of individuals.
+The test of lack of bargaining power and exploitation of a perceived weakness in one party determines a case’s unconscionability (Knapp, 2009).
+The unconscionability doctrines applied in Virginia courts are similar, although they might not be identical.
 In applying Jones v.
 Star Credit Corp., 298 N.Y.S.2d 264 (Sup.
-Ct.1969) to determine unconscionability, the courts have made the standard of application nearly uniform across a wide range of cases in the state off Virginia.
-Each time the doctrine, is applied, there has to be the evidence of gross disparity and undue influence or duress which leads to exploitation by one party.
+Ct.1969) to determine unconscionability, the courts have made the application standard nearly uniform across a wide range of cases in Virginia.
+Each time the doctrine, is applied, there has to be evidence of gross disparity and undue influence or duress, which leads to exploitation by one party.

 References